geomstats/applications/nips2018/README.md

 #### Training MNIST on the Hypersphere

 The deep learning on the hypersphere example requires a tensorflow patch and installing a modified version of keras.
-There is also a README.md file
 ```
+# from the root of your unziped directory
 cat deep_learning/README.md
 ```